csutedja/Dell-T3610-OpenCore-Build/README.md

 ##### What doesn't work:
 - macOS versions past Big Sur (read above)
-- Built-in USB 3.0 (use an expansion card if needed)
+- Built-in USB 3.0 (supposedly the Inateck PCIe card works if you need those ports)
 - Sleep (supposedly works with modded BIOS but I'm not going to try that)
 - Sidecar (not tested)